 - Technological guide: The future is all about technology.
 Optimal exposure to cell phones would help children keep up with the latest technologies, learn new skills, and find their stepping stone in the current internet-led times.

 - Responsibility token: It is no lie that a phone is an investment, and hence your child must keep it safe.
-Since they may view the cell phone as a prized possession, you could use it as an opportunity to teach them responsibility.
+Since they may view the cell phone as a prized possession, you could use it as an opportunity to teach them independence and responsibility.
 You may also put them on the family plan and use their smartphone privileges to teach them about budgeting and controlling.

 What Are The Drawbacks Of Children Having Cell Phones?